privatejfx141/teq-data-platform/sprint-backlog/sprint-4/tasks.md

 # U3:
 ## T25 | assigned: Christian
-Create acceptance test for each user story 3
+Create acceptance test for user story 3

 # U4:
 As Carlos (coordinator), I want to see all the pre-set queries that I can use, and some helpful info about each query so that I know what it does and what I can use it for.

 ## T26 | assigned: Jeffrey
 Create a variety of pre-set queries that can be chosen from.
-Also be able to select certain clients, or entire database
+Also be able to select from certain clients, or entire database

 ## U5:
 As Carlos (coordinator), I want to generate basic reports from ISANS data